-Hello, I’m back on the Heffy Doodle blog today with April’s first installment of my CAS (Clean and Simple) series.
+Hello, I’m back on the Heffy Doodle blog today with April’s first instalment of my CAS (Clean and Simple) series.
 I challenged myself to use only dies for the main focal point, with just one stamp for a sentiment.
 Having seen Kelly’s idea of using the Stitched Dino Prints Dies as tulips, I thought I would put my own twist on it with some Copic colouring.
+Here’s two cards: a tulip birthday card and a second sympathy card.

 I chose some reds, purples and yellows to colour in the tulip die cuts.
 I followed the same process for colouring them all in, which I’ve tried to show in the photo below.
 First, you use the darkest colour to map out the shadows along the bottom, up through the petals and where they overlap at the top.
 Using a mid tone, next blend out a little way.
 I generally use four colours to get the depth of colour needed.